Remote interview setup costs for a strong first impression

 Prices vary by region and by what you already own.
-The goal here is not to recommend a specific brand, but to give you a transparent breakdown so you can compare options and avoid surprises—especially from subscriptions that look small month-to-month but add up over a year.
+The goal here is not to recommend a particular brand or bundle, but to give you a transparent breakdown so you can compare options, spot the biggest cost drivers, and avoid surprises from subscriptions that look small month to month but add up over a year.

-- Enter your expected one-time costs for webcam/camera, microphone/audio, lighting, and other accessories.
+- Enter your expected one-time costs for webcam or camera, microphone or audio gear, lighting, and other accessories.

-- Enter your monthly software/subscription cost (for example: meeting upgrades, transcription, cloud recording, teleprompter apps, portfolio hosting).
+- Enter your monthly software or subscription cost, such as meeting upgrades, transcription, cloud recording, teleprompter apps, or portfolio hosting.

 - Optionally enter how many interviews you expect in a year to estimate cost per interview for Year 1.

 - Select Estimate cost to see totals.
-Use Reset to clear inputs back to $0.
+Use Reset to clear the inputs back to $0.

-- Microphone/audio: USB mic, XLR mic + interface, boom arm, pop filter, basic acoustic treatment.
+- Microphone or audio: a USB mic, an XLR mic with interface, a headset, a boom arm, a pop filter, or basic acoustic treatment.

-- Lighting: ring light, key light + fill light, desk clamp mounts, spare bulbs.
+- Lighting: a ring light, key light plus fill light, desk clamp mounts, and spare bulbs or adapters.

-- Software/subscriptions: premium meeting tiers, transcription, screen recording, cloud storage, teleprompter apps.
+- Software or subscriptions: premium meeting tiers, transcription, screen recording, cloud storage, and teleprompter tools.

-- Furniture and room changes (desk, chair, background panels).
+- Furniture and room changes such as a desk, chair, or background panels.

-- Opportunity cost of time spent learning tools.
+- Opportunity cost for time spent learning tools or practicing your interview setup.

-- Taxes, shipping, and import duties (add them into a line item if relevant).
+- Taxes, shipping, and import duties, unless you choose to add them into a line item.

 If you already own some equipment, enter $0 for that line item.
-The estimator is meant to capture your incremental spend to become interview-ready.
+The estimator is meant to capture your incremental spend to become interview ready, not the full value of everything in your workspace.

 - One-time total = Webcam + Microphone + Lighting + Other